From Ohio History Central

 The Battle of Shiloh occurred on April 6 and 7, 1862, at Pittsburg Landing on the Tennessee River.
 Confederate General Albert Sidney Johnston attacked a Union army under the command of General Ulysses S. Grant, hoping to repel the Union advance.

 In the previous few months, the Union military had won several victories in Kentucky and Tennessee.
-Grant and his Army of the Tennessee, numbering approximately forty-thousand men, had captured Confederate Forts Henry and Donelson in February.
-General Don Carlos Buell, commander of the Army of the Ohio, had secured Nashville, the capital of Tennessee, several weeks earlier.
+Grant and his Army of the Tennessee, numbering approximately forty thousand men, had captured Confederate Forts Henry and Donelson in February.
+General Don Carlos Buell, commander of the Army of the Ohio, had secured Nashville, the capital of Tennessee, several weeks later.
 Grant was now located at Pittsburg Landing in southwestern Tennessee.
 He was waiting for the arrival of the Army of the Ohio's thirty-five thousand men.
 The combined Union force then would advance against Johnston's nearly forty thousand Confederates.

 Johnston hoped to defeat Grant before the two Union armies could combine their numbers.
 The Confederates initially planned to advance from Corinth, Mississippi, an important railroad junction, against Grant's army on April 3.
 However, Johnston's men were not in position to attack the Union soldiers until the morning of April 6.
-Grant did not expect an attack, and was advancing against the Confederates.
+Grant did not expect an attack.
+He was advancing against the Confederates.
 He believed that Johnston was on the defensive and would not launch an assault.
 Because of Grant's beliefs, the Union soldiers had prepared only limited defenses.

 As the Confederates launched their assault in the early morning hours of April 6, the Union soldiers put up fierce resistance, but they were still driven back toward the Tennessee River.
-By nightfall, the Confederates had driven the Union back more than a mile from their early morning positions.
+By nightfall, the Confederates had driven the Union soldiers back more than a mile from their early morning positions.
 One of the main reasons that the Union army was not completely defeated was the death of Johnston in the fighting.
 His second in command, General P.G.T.
 Beauregard, was an able military commander.
 However, it was difficult for Beauregard to assume command in the middle of the battle and direct the assault against the Union soldiers.

 On the evening of April 6, Union reinforcements arrived.
 One division of Grant's army had been too far away to participate in the first day of the battle.
 Several divisions from the Army of the Ohio also arrived.
 The next morning, the Union soldiers, despite the setback that they had endured the day before, took the offensive.
 Beauregard's army put up a strong resistance, but it had no reinforcements.
 Facing the combined strength of two Union armies, the Confederates were forced to retreat from the battlefield.
 The Union soldiers did not pursue the Confederates.